Ebasco Services: Documented Acquisition History

 Halliburton acquired Ebasco in 1973, but on April 24, 1973, the US District Court, Southern District of New York filed suit against Halliburton using the Clayton Act to reverse the sale.

 In 1976, the Lone Star Gas Company purchased Ebasco, changing its name to Ensearch Ensearch Company History.

 By the 1980s, EBASCO had these divisions: Ebasco Engineering, which provided engineering design and A/E services, Ebasco Environmental, which provided environmental engineering and science services, EBASCO Constructors, which provided construction and construction management and Ebasco Risk Managers (ERMCI) division.
 ERMCI became the Independent Consultation Services of Ebasco, Inc. or INDECS on January 1, 1984, About INDECS.
 Ebasco Environmental was sold to Enserch Environmental before being sold to Foster Wheeler, Inc., becoming Foster Wheeler Environmental.

 Ebasco (EBS) was included in Dow Jones Utility Average from 1938 to 1947.

-Ebasco Services was one of the major US architect-engineers, that coordinated the design of many nuclear power plants both in the USA and abroad including the Fukushima Daiichi Nuclear Power Plant (units 1, 2 and 6).
+Ebasco Services was one of the major US architect-engineers, that coordinated the design of many nuclear power plants both in the US and abroad including the Fukushima Daiichi Nuclear Power Plant (units 1, 2 and 6).

 EBASCO Engineering and Constructors were sold to Raytheon in 1993 and became part of a Raytheon subsidiary, United Engineers and Constructors.

 In 1996 Morrison-Knudsen Corp. of Boise was purchased by Washington Group International, taking the Morrison-Knudsen name until it purchased Raytheon in 2000.

 During the September 11 attacks of 2001, Raytheon had an office in the South Tower of the World Trade Center on the 91st floor.
 Their office, being 6 floors above where United Airlines Flight 175 collided with the building, was spared from the immediate collision, but was utterly destroyed in the subsequent collapse of the South Tower.